-Should you be successful at shortlisting then you must attend a fitness test and pass, to guarantee an interview.
+Should you be successful at shortlisting /interview you will be required to pass a fitness test

-This roles are based at Northern Area Custody and Watling Street, attracts a 20% shift allowance and 14.22% Weekend Working allowance.
+These roles are based at Northern Area Custody and Watling Street, attracts 20% shift allowance and 14.22% Weekend Working allowance.
 Total starting salary being £24,993.

 What we can Offer you - Why Work For Us | Staffordshire Police

 Flexi time – flexible working as part of trust driven policing